 OpenEI subscribes to Wikipedia's NPOV.
 It accepts no original research, but encourages references to published information.
 So it is not a good home for MegaJoule.org, but we would certainly want to have links between the two sites.

 Santa Fe Institute Performance Curve Database: The Santa Fe Institute provides an online resource called the Performance Curve Database (pcdb.santafe.edu).
-It shows learning curves— that is, past technology costs as a function of time and the cumulative capacity installed of that technology You can select a technology, and generate graphs to show trend lines.
+It shows learning curves— that is, past technology costs as a function of time and the cumulative capacity installed of that technology.
+You can select a technology, and generate graphs to show trend lines.
 You can also download selected data.
 Anyone can contribute experience curve data.
 It currently contains data sets for 103 technologies.
 Energy-related technologies include ethanol, wind power, PV, CSP, geothermal, nuclear, solar water heaters, and others.
 It includes only historical data, not future projections.
 But, historical learning curves are valuable baselines for comparison of projected future learning curves.

 MegaJoule.org at a Glance